jisungg/Berkeley-URAP/README.md

 This project processes FFIEC CDR Call Reports by extracting key variables from multiple schedules.
 For each year between 2001 and 2024, the script:

-- Reads data files from designated directories following a standardized naming convention.
+- Reads data files[^1] from designated directories following a standardized naming convention.
 - Extracts specified variables from each schedule while retaining each bank's unique identifier (IDRSSD).
 - Merges data from the various schedules on the IDRSSD column to create a consolidated table for that year.
 - Exports the results to an Excel workbook with one sheet per year.